ROCm/MIVisionX/utilities/runvx/README.md

-# AMD RunVX
+# AMD RunVX USER GUIDE

+## DESCRIPTION
-RunVX is a command-line tool to execute OpenVX graphs, with a simple, easy-to-use interface.
+This guide provides an overview of the content and usage of the RunVX tool.
+This tool is used to run OpenVX graphs, with a simple, easy-to-use interface.
 It encapsulates most of the routine OpenVX calls, thus speeding up development and enabling rapid prototyping.

+## RUNVX TOOL
-As input, RunVX takes a GDF (Graph Description Format) file, a simple and intuitive syntax to describe the various data, nodes, and their dependencies.
+RunVX is a command line tool used to execute OpenVX graphs.
+As input, RUNVX takes a GDF (Graph Description Format) file, a simple and intuitive syntax to describe the various data, nodes, and their dependencies.
+This guide describes the elements of RunVX tool and the syntax used to run various OpenVX graphs.
 The tool has other useful features, such as, file read/write, data compares, image and keypoint data visualization, etc.

-If available, this project uses OpenCV for camera capture and image display.

-## RunVX Usage and GDF Syntax
+### RunVX Usage and GDF Syntax
-    runvx.exe [options] <file.gdf> [argument(s)]
+    runvx.exe [options] file <file.gdf> [argument(s)]
     runvx.exe [options] node <kernelName> [argument(s)]
     runvx.exe [options] shell [argument(s)]

     The argument(s) are data objects created using <data-description> syntax.
     These arguments can be accessed from inside GDF as $1, $2, etc.

     The available command-line options are:
       -h
           Show full help.